The about menu provides a deeper view into your instance of Polynote. It can be accessed from the Toolbar.

 The about menu contains information about your instance's version and most recent server commit.

 The hotkeys menu contains a list of all supported keyboard shortcuts in Polynote.
+You can also view a full list of the VSCode-style hotkeys supported in code cells here.

 The preferences menu contains two sections - UI preferences and storage.